Ed Dickson: Carolina Panthers

 On April 10, 2014, Dickson signed a one-year deal with the Carolina Panthers.

 Dickson signed a three-year, $6.8 million contract extension on March 11, 2015.
 During the 2015 season, the Panthers won 15 games, which set a team record for victories.
 On February 7, 2016, Dickson was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 On October 8, 2017, Dickson posted an impressive performance with 175 receiving yards as the Panthers won 27–24 over the Detroit Lions.

 Seattle Seahawks

-On March 16, 2018, Dickson signed a three-year deal with the Seattle Seahawks worth up to $14 million, with the first year fully guaranteed.
-He was placed on the reserve/non-football injury list on September 1, 2018.
-He was activated to the active roster on October 27, 2018.
+On March 16, 2018, Dickson signed a three-year contract with the Seattle Seahawks worth up to $14 million, with the first year fully guaranteed.
+He was placed on the reserve/non-football injury list on September 1.
+Dickson was activated to the active roster on October 27.

 On September 2, 2019, Dickson was placed on injured reserve.
-He was designated for return from injured reserve on October 30, 2019, and began practicing with the team again.
-He was activated on November 20, 2019.
+He was designated for return from injured reserve on October 30, and began practicing with the team again.
+Dickson was activated on November 20.
 However, he was placed back on injured reserve two days later.

 On March 31, 2020, Dickson was released by the Seahawks.
 He officially announced his retirement as an active player on November 17, 2022.